david415/tahoe-lafs/docs/frontends/magic-folder.rst

 On Windows, local directories with non-ASCII names are not currently working.
 (`#2219`_)

-On Windows, when a node has drop-upload enabled, it is unresponsive to Ctrl-C (it can only be killed using Task Manager or similar). (`#2218`_)
+On Windows, when a node has magic-folder enabled, it is unresponsive to Ctrl-C (it can only be killed using Task Manager or similar). (`#2218`_)

 .. _`#1105`: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/1105